 Not everything is wrong with this anime, though, and it’s actually satisfying that it doesn’t try to be melodramatic or sad except for a few scenes and it always keeps its serious -no pun intended- tone, without adding unnecessary comedy.
-Plus, its pacing is actually really good.
-Most of the chapters have a decent amount of action to keep things interesting, but that’s just it.
+Plus, its pacing is actually bearable for the first part, since most of the chapters have a decent amount of action to keep things interesting and the plot doesn't seem as rushed as the second part, but that’s just it.

 The main character is that one we’ve seen dozens of times ever since Attack on Titan came out: I want to kill all the titans-, I mean vampires!
 Yeah, he is also the only one the conveniently survives the massacre of his village and conveniently gets chased by only 1 werewolf and conveniently awakens his true powers, wow!
 How original was that?
 Even if he's given some development, it feels so rushed and disconnected from his original character that it makes it laughable.
 He changes at the very end of the story with nothing happening in between that would make him start thinking in another way.

 All the secondary characters are just there for decoration and serve no purpose in the story since they don’t contribute in any significant way to the plot and most of them are not even fleshed out.
 In a 12-episode series, you would generally expect to have at least 2 or 3 important characters on the spotlight for a couple of minutes but here no one is allowed to kill the enemies except for the main character.
 If the author at least bothered giving each of the Jaegers a backstory or some sort of development this wouldn't be so significant.
 The thing is, we don't know anything at all about them!
 The only member of the group which is given some screentime is Phillip and even that doesn't really tell us anything about him.
 The others -Dorothea and Fallon- are completely useless and are not given any sort of development.